Looker is powerful and expensive.

 Audit and architecture

-We connect to your Looker instance and your warehouse, review every model and view file, map your existing Explores against your actual business questions, and identify the gaps and structural problems.
-You get a written findings document with a prioritized build plan before we write a single line of new LookML.
+We connect to your Looker instance and warehouse, review every model and view file, map your Explores against your business questions, and find the gaps.
+You get a written findings document and prioritized plan before any new LookML.

 Build and govern

-We build or rebuild the LookML objects, derived tables, and access controls according to the agreed architecture.
-Every dimension and measure gets a description and a label.
-Every Explore gets tested against real queries before it goes to users.
-We document naming conventions so your internal team can extend the model without creating new debt.
+We build or rebuild the LookML objects, derived tables, and access controls to the agreed architecture.
+Every dimension and measure gets a label, and every Explore is tested against real queries.
+We document conventions so your team extends it cleanly.

 Train and hand off

-We run working sessions with your analysts and data team on how the model is structured, how to add new views and joins correctly, and how to use Looker's content validator and SQL runner to catch errors before they reach end users.
-You leave with a model you own and a team that can maintain it.
+We run working sessions with your data team on how the model is structured, how to add views and joins correctly, and how to use Looker's content validator and SQL runner.
+You leave with a model you own and can maintain.

 Why Looker succeeds or fails at the semantic layer, not the dashboard layer

-Looker's architecture is fundamentally different from tools like Tableau or Power BI, and that difference is both its strength and the source of most implementation failures.
-In Looker, every chart and dashboard is generated by querying an Explore, and every Explore is defined by LookML - a proprietary modeling language that describes how your database tables relate to each other and what business logic applies to each field.
-When that layer is built correctly, every user in the company is pulling from the same definitions.
-When it is built poorly or left incomplete, you get what most mid-market Looker customers actually have: a collection of Explores that nobody trusts, a shared space full of abandoned Looks, and a data team that spends most of its time answering one-off questions instead of building anything durable.
+Looker's architecture differs from Tableau or Power BI, and that difference is both its strength and the source of most failures.
+Every chart is generated by querying an Explore, and every Explore is defined by LookML - a modeling language describing how your tables relate and what logic applies to each field.
+Built correctly, every user pulls from the same definitions.
+Built poorly, you get what most mid-market Looker customers have: Explores nobody trusts and a data team stuck on one-off questions.

-The most common structural failure we see is fanout - a situation where joining a many-to-many or one-to-many relationship without Looker's symmetric aggregate functions causes measure values to be overcounted.
-A sales pipeline report that double-counts opportunities because the Explore joins the opportunities table to the activities table without proper fanout handling is a textbook example.
-Looker has native tooling to prevent this, but it requires the person building the model to understand the problem and apply the right pattern.
-Most initial implementations skip this because the data looks correct on small samples and the error only becomes obvious at scale.
-By then, the dashboard has been shared with the CFO and the trust problem is already baked in.
+The most common structural failure is fanout - joining a many-to-many or one-to-many relationship without Looker's symmetric aggregate functions, which overcounts measure values.
+A pipeline report that double-counts opportunities because the Explore joins opportunities to activities without proper fanout handling is the textbook example.
+Looker has native tooling to prevent this, but the model builder has to apply the right pattern.
+Most implementations skip it because the data looks correct on small samples and the error only surfaces at scale - by then it is in front of the CFO and trust is gone.

 What production Looker actually looks like in a mid-market operation

-A production Looker environment for a mid-market company has a small number of well-governed Explores - typically five to fifteen - that cover the core business domains: revenue, pipeline, product usage, support, and headcount.
-Each Explore has a clear owner, documented field definitions, and access controls that match the company's data policy.
-Persistent derived tables handle the aggregations that would otherwise require a full warehouse scan on every dashboard load, and datagroups control when those tables rebuild so the warehouse bill stays predictable.
-The content folder structure separates certified dashboards from personal and team-level work so new employees know where to start without wading through three years of abandoned experiments.
+A production Looker environment has a handful of well-governed Explores - typically five to fifteen - covering the core business domains: revenue, pipeline, product usage, support, and headcount.
+Each has a clear owner, documented field definitions, and access controls matching the company's data policy.
+Persistent derived tables handle aggregations that would otherwise require a full warehouse scan on every load, and datagroups control when they rebuild so the bill stays predictable.
+The folder structure separates certified dashboards from personal work so new hires know where to start.

-Getting to that state from a typical mid-market Looker instance - one that was stood up two years ago, touched by four different analysts, and never fully governed - takes deliberate architectural work.
-It is not a configuration project.
-It is a data modeling project that happens to use Looker as its expression layer.
-Revenue Institute approaches it that way: we start with your business logic, build the semantic model that represents it accurately, and then surface that model through Looker's Explores and dashboards.
-The platform becomes reliable not because we added more dashboards but because the foundation underneath them is finally correct.
+Getting there from a typical mid-market instance - stood up two years ago, touched by four analysts, never fully governed - takes deliberate architectural work.
+It is not a configuration project; it is a data modeling project that uses Looker as its expression layer.
+Revenue Institute approaches it that way: we start with your business logic, build the semantic model that represents it, then surface it through Looker's Explores.
+The platform becomes reliable because the foundation underneath is finally correct.

 Not sure Looker is the right fit?
 We implement and optimize these too - and we'll tell you honestly which one fits your business.